New Zealand, South Island

 Drop your bags off at your accomodation and start making some bookings for your adventure(s) of choice.

 Pick an accomodation in Queenstown (ideally with parking) for your stay.
-Accomodations tend to get more affordable the further out of town you go.
+Accomodations tend to get more affordable the further away from the lakefront.

 Head up the Skyline Gondola for some awesome views and panoramic photos of this beautiful place!